What's new in SQL Server 2016: Row-Level Security

 GO

-Before executing a request, the application starts by calling this stored procedure with the current user identifier as a parameter:
+Before executing a query, the application calls this stored procedure with the current user's identifier:

 SQL